questdb/documentation/documentation/introduction.md

 We've got a range of first-party clients, protols and methods for ingestion.

-Whether you're using first-party or interfacing with a third-party tool or library, we've got you covered.
+Whether you're using first-party clients or interfacing with a third-party tool or library, we've got you covered.

 <div className="not-prose">
   <DocButton href="/docs/ingestion-overview/" variant="text" arrow="right">